-The Leltek Ultrasound Imaging System (Model: LX Series) is a portable, software-controlled, portable ultrasound system used to acquire and display high-resolution, real-time ultrasound
+The Leltek Ultrasound Imaging System (Model: LX Series) is a portable, software-controlled, portable ultrasound system used to acquire and display high-resolution, real-time ultrasound data via a ready-to-use commercial mobile device.

-- 1. The imaging system software runs as an application on a mohile device - The imaging system software can be downloaded to a commercial mobile off-theshelf (COTS) device and utilizes an icon touch-based user interface - 3.
-The imaging system consists of a series of wireless transducers that employ Wi-Fi-based technology to communicate with traditional tablet/smartphone
+- 1. The imaging system software runs as an application on a mobile device. - 2 The imaging system software can be downloaded to a commercial mobile off-theshelf (COTS) device and utilizes an icon touch-based user interface. - 3.
+The imaging system consists of a series of transducers wireless devices that employ Wi-Fi-b with traditional tablet/smartphone devices via direct Wi-Fi.
+This allows the user to export ultrasound images and display them on a - portable personal device.
+The imaging system houses a built-in battery, multi-channel 4. beamformer, pre-scan converter, and Wi-Fi components